nucypher/ethindia-2018/README.md

 # NuCypher Hackathon Guidelines

-## CoinList Build
+## Ethereal Virtual Hackathon

 Hi NuCypherinos,

-Welcome to the NuCypher + CoinList Build hackathon!
-Checkout out the welcome post and hackathon guidelines [here](https://blog.nucypher.com/nucypher-coinlist-hackathon-59fe302e14db).
+Welcome to the Ethereal Virtual Hackathon!
+We have two $2,500 bounties: for the best NuCypher-related [tooling](https://github.com/nucypher/hackathon/issues/5) and the [best application](https://github.com/nucypher/hackathon/issues/4) built with NuCypher technology.

 ## Technologies